st-den/thesis-project/README.md

 The training set consists — roughly — of the available photos from a Kaggle [competition](https://www.kaggle.com/c/identification-care-symbols/discussion/96414) (1/4), Care Label Recognition [paper](https://cmp.felk.cvut.cz/~matas/papers/kralicek-2019-care_labels-icdar.pdf) dataset (1/4) and my own findings (2/4), totalling 200 pictures.

 This turned out to be an unexpectedly hard problem to crack, but quite an interesting one, nevertheless.
-I profoundly enjoyed the challenge, and would gladly share some pitfalls on this topic.
+I profoundly enjoyed the challenge, and would gladly tell about the pitfalls of this topic.
 Feel free to contact me! :)